boonyong6/how-linux-works/README.md

 ### 7.10.1 PAM Configuration

 - The configuration **varies significantly between distributions**.
-- The module and function together determine PAM’s action.
+- The module and function together determine PAM's action.
 - A module can have more than one function type.
 For example, the pam_unix.so module checks a password when performing the **auth** function, but it sets a password when performing the **password** function.

 ### 7.10.2 Tips on PAM Configuration Syntax